-The basic ingredient for the study of persistent Betti numbers is a realization of a point cloud in $\R^d$ (a sample of a point process) and simplicial complexes built from this point cloud according to a rule which describes the neighborhood relation between points.
-The two most frequent simplicial complex models are the Vietoris-Rips and the {\v C}ech complex.
+Given a point cloud in $\R^d$ (a sample of a point process) one first builds simplicial complexes over this point cloud according to a rule that describes the neighborhood relation between points.
+The two most frequent simplicial complex models are the Vietoris-Rips and the {\v C}ech complex defined below.
 When considered as geometric structures, topological properties of simplicial complexes are characterized by the number of their $q$-dimensional holes, most notably connected components, loops and cavities (0, 1 and 2 dimensional features).
-These holes are precisely defined with a tool from algebraic topology, the so-called homology.
+These holes are theoretically defined with a tool from algebraic topology, the so-called homology.
 The $q$th homology of a simplicial complex is determined by a quotient space.
 Its dimension is the so-called $q$th Betti number.
 Intuitively, the $q$th Betti number counts the number of $q$-dimensional holes in the simplicial complex.

-For a given simplicial complex model, we can construct an increasing sequence of simplicial complexes indexed by a one-dimensional parameter, the so-called filtration parameter, which can be understood as time, a so-called filtration.
-Given a filtration on a finite time interval, we can consider the evolution of the $q$th homology groups, i.e., of the dynamical behavior of the Betti numbers.
-As the underlying simple point process (e.g., a Poisson process on the Euclidean space) is random, these Betti numbers are also random and we consider a stochastic process.
+For a given simplicial complex model, a filtration is an increasing collection of simplicial complexes indexed by a one-dimensional parameter, the so-called filtration parameter, which can be understood as time.
+Given a filtration on a finite time interval, we can consider the evolution of the $q$th homology groups, i.e., the dynamical behavior of the Betti numbers.
+As the underlying simple point process (e.g., a Poisson process on a Euclidean space) is random, these Betti numbers are also random and we consider a stochastic process.

 From the applied point of view, the mere knowledge of the evolution of the Betti numbers is often not enough, especially when considering objects obtained from persistence diagrams, such as persistent landscapes.
-In this context the more general concept of persistent Betti numbers is the appropriate tool, and this is the object studied here.
+In this context the more general concept of {\em persistent} Betti numbers is the appropriate tool, and this is the object studied here.